 Michael MacDougall: Michael MacDougall is a partner of TPG Capital.
 Mr. MacDougall leads the firm's global energy and natural resources investing efforts.
 Prior to joining TPG Capital in 2002, Mr. MacDougall was a vice president in the principal investment area of the merchant banking division of Goldman, Sachs & Co., where he focused on private equity and mezzanine investments.
 He is a director of Copano Energy; Graphic Packaging Holding Company; Harvester Holdings and its two wholly owned subsidiaries, Petro Harvester Oil and Gas and 2CO Energy Limited; Maverick American Natural Gas; Nexeo Solutions Holdings; and Northern Tier Energy as well as director of the general partner of Valerus Compression Services.
 Mr. MacDougall served on the board of managers of Texas Genco prior to its sale to NRG Energy in 2006.
 He also serves as the chairman of the board of The Opportunity Network and is a member of the board of the Dwight School Foundation and Iselsboro Affordable Property.
 Mr. MacDougall received his bachelor's of business administration, with highest honors, from the University of Texas at Austin and his master's of business administration, with distinction, from Harvard Business School.

 Kenneth Pontarelli: Kenneth Pontarelli is a managing director of Goldman, Sachs & Co. in its principal investment area.
 He transferred to this area in 1999 and was promoted to managing director in 2004.
-Mr. Pontarelli serves on the boards of CCS Corporation, Cobalt International Energy, Expro International Group and Kinder Morgan.
+Mr. Pontarelli serves on the boards of Cobalt International Energy, Tervita Corporation and Expro International Group.
 He received a bachelor's degree from Syracuse University and a master's of business administration from Harvard University.

 Jonathan D. Smidt: Jonathan Smidt has been with KKR since 2000 where he is a partner.
 During that time, he has been directly involved with several investments and portfolio companies.
 He played a significant role in the investments in International Transmission Company, Texas Genco, Laureate Education, EFH, East Resources and AOT.
 He has also had portfolio company responsibilities for DPL and KinderCare Learning Centers.
 Mr. Smidt is a senior member of KKR's energy and infrastructure team and leads KKR Natural Resources, the firm's platform to acquire and operate oil and natural gas assets.
 Mr. Smidt sits on the board of Laureate Education.
 Prior to joining KKR, he was at Goldman Sachs & Co. in the investment banking group in New York where he spent two years in the energy and power industry group and one year in the mergers and acquisitions group.
 Mr. Smidt started his career at Ernst & Young in Cape Town, South Africa.
 He holds a bachelor's of business administration and a postgraduate diploma in accounting from the University of Cape Town.

 Kneeland Youngblood: Kneeland Youngblood is a founding partner of Pharos Capital Group, a private-equity firm that focuses on providing growth and expansion capital to businesses in technology, business services and health care services.
-He is also a director of Starwood Hotels and Resorts Worldwide and Gap.
 Mr. Youngblood is a former director of the U.S. Enrichment Corporation, a global energy services company privatized in 1998.
 He served as a presidential appointee with Senate confirmation in his role on the board.
 He is a member of the Council on Foreign Relations.
 Mr. Youngblood earned an undergraduate degree from Princeton University and an M.D. from the University of Texas Southwestern Medical School.